RANDOM INFO

 3. Ammonium Nitrate + Nitromethane “Kinepak”

-Nitrogenous explosives
+Nitrogenous Explosives

 Nitrogenous explosives are a class of explosives that contain nitrogen as a significant component.
 The most common chemicals in nitrogenous explosives include oxygen (O), nitrogen (N), carbon (C), and hydrogen (H).
 These elements are essential components of many explosive compounds due to their reactivity and ability to form stable, high-energy molecules.